performlikemj/sautAI/README.md

 - **Calorie Data Visualization**: Allows users to visualize their calorie data.
 - **Health Metrics Form**: Allows users to log various health metrics.
 - **Health Metrics Visualization**: Allows users to visualize their health metrics in a static table, as the latest metrics, or as a trend chart.
-- **Meal Ordering**: Allows users to order meals that meat their dietary preference
+- **Meal Ordering**: Allows users to order meals that meet their dietary preference and are prepared by local chefs—whether you crave creative new recipes or beloved classics handed down for generations
 - **Chatbot**: Provides dietary advice based on user input.

 ## Installation